 “It helps,” he said.

 And I can’t deny it.
-It does help to play the game well.
-But, this conversation also applies to LIFE in general.
-It’s helpful to get good at it, to throw something back one better when you’ve been hit below the belt, to roll with the punches and try to find your sense of humor about it, because, let’s face it, life can suck sometimes but it beats the alternative.
+In my work life and in life in general, it does help to “play the game” if doing so doesn’t harm you or anyone else in any way.
+It’s helpful to get good at it, to throw something back one better when you’ve been hit below the belt, to roll with the punches and try to find your sense of humor about it, because, let’s face it, life can suck sometimes, but it beats the alternative.

 When I reflect on my work life, I suppose I’m one of those rare women who has a good story to tell.
 I’ve been welcomed and embraced in the male-dominated electronics and computer field I’ve claimed as my own.
+I’m immensely grateful for that.
 I’ve kept a positive attitude, developed an excellent sense of humor, and used it to my advantage.
 Only rarely have I been mistreated on the job and when action was necessary, I was taken seriously.
+It’s important to feel like we are taken seriously.
+Not all women are.
+Because it has served me well, I take these lessons I’ve learned with me into the rest of my life.
+Life is so short and we need to figure out how to live it well in the short time we are given.

 I’ve been blessed . . . in life . . . in general.